RAISING

 A Pediatrician-Approved, Balanced Approach to Breaking the Cycle of Body Shame and Diet Culture

-How to
+How WE'RE

-BREAK THE CYCLE OF BODY SHAME AND DIET CULTURE
+BREAKING THE CYCLE OF BODY SHAME AND DIET CULTURE

 You want your child to grow up healthy, confident, and at home in their own skin.
 But between toxic social media messages, schoolyard diet talk, and your own complicated history with body image, knowing how to raise a body-confident kid can feel overwhelming.